 At Bishop Perrin we work closely with the educational settings used by the pupils before they transfer to us in order to seek the information that will make the transfer as seamless as possible.
-We receive reports from the child's previous setting and the Reception teacher attends a Richmond Borough transition meeting, where nursery teachers, assistants and child minders have the opportunity to share information.
-Reception staff also make home visits to the home of each new Reception child.
+We receive reports from the child's previous setting and the Reception teacher attends an AfC transition meeting, where nursery teachers, assistants and childminders have the opportunity to share information.
+Reception staff accompanied by the EYFS Lead / SENCo also make home visits to the home of each new Reception family in the term prior to their start at school.

 We also contribute information to a pupil's onward destination by providing information to the next setting.
-This can occur at borough wide Secondary School Transfer meetings, via transition reports or one-to-one meetings with individual school SENCOs.
+This can occur at borough wide secondary school transfer meetings, via transition reports or one-to-one meetings with individual school SENCOs.
 We make pupils aware of and encourage them to participate in any transition programmes that may be in place in their secondary school.